edabot/capstone/README.md

 ### Ingredients as checklists

 The ingredients are simple `li` items right now.
 I want to turn them into divs with on/off states.
-That way you can click  or tap on them to turn them off so you know if you have it or have added it to the bowl or pan already.
-Super useful for baking.
+That way you can click  or tap on them to turn them off so you know if you have it or have added it already.

 ### Ingredients in each steps

-No clue how to automate this, but want to have the option to have these on/off ingredients in each step.
-That way ALL of the relevant information is right where you need it.
-What the hell is up with separation of instruction and quantity information.
-Are we reading this stuff off of index cards?
-No! we have the freakin' infinite space of the internet!
-Let's evolve, people.
+The option to have these on/off ingredients in each step.
+That way ALL of the relevant information is right where you need it with no need to keep referencing the master ingredient list.

 ### Bookmarks